 It is different to medication termination of pregnancy (MToP) which is another type of abortion.

-Most Tasmanians are eligible for a surgical termination of pregnancy up to 14-16 weeks of pregnancy.
+Most people are suitable for a surgical termination of pregnancy up to 14-16 weeks of pregnancy.

 After 16 weeks a doctor can provide a termination with your consent if your doctor reasonably believes that continuing the pregnancy would involve greater risk of injury to your physical or mental health than if the pregnancy was terminated.